-The movie Zindagi Na Milegi Dobara, was catalytic for me to experience adventure per se, jumping out of a plane with a parachute being one!
+The movie Zindagi Na Milegi Dobara, probably incepted in me the idea of adventure per se, jumping out of a plane with a parachute being one!
 Thrilling isn't it.
 I was overjoyed to learn that skydiving has ushered in India by these two USPA certified agencies- Skyriders and Skyhigh boasting of promising reviews.
-Well, why go Dubai or anywhere when it’s in your own backyard, the gut wrenching adrenaline doesn’t change with geography, right.
-Skyriders used to shuffle between Mehsana (Gujarat) and Mysore (Karnataka) but lately they have made Mysore their permanent base for dives.
-Skyhigh operates in Aligarh (Uttar Pradesh).
+Well, why go Dubai when it’s in your own backyard, the gut wrenching adrenaline doesn’t change with geography, right.
+Skyriders used to shuffle between Mehsana (Gujarat) and Mysore (Karnataka) but now they have made Mysore as their permanent base.
+Skyhigh is based in Aligarh (Uttar Pradesh).
 (If you do manage to find other reliable agencies please mention in the comments).
-Skyriders charged INR 35k which is roughly the same as in Dubai (2000AED~36k) and Skyhigh charged 30k.
+Skyriders charged INR 35k which is roughly the same as in Dubai (2000AED) and Skyhigh charged 30k.
 You may get discount if you book your slot few months in advance or go in a group.
 I went ahead with Skyriders, for a tandem jump, Mysore being closer to Hyderabad.

 I shouted like crazy.
 For few seconds, the horizon went haywire like a mad compass.
 But vision sets in soon and you feel your weightless self going at high speeds in a winged stance.
 Gravity doing it's job.
-The freefall lasts merely a minute before the parachute is opened when the altimeter points out.
-Witnessing something ethereal as Pasha maneuvered the parachute, spiralling down towards a marked flag was fun.
-The views were ethereal.
+The freefall lasted merely a minute before the parachute is opened when the altimeter points out.
+Witnessing something ethereal as Pasha maneuvered the parachute, spiralling down towards a marked flag.
 After the final touchdown I felt so elated for what I accomplished back there.
 All the moments were captured on go pro and I took back home something amazing.
 These are the things that test your limits and make for a daring lifetime experiences.
 Come to think of it, you practically don’t do anything, the instructor does everything.
 But to take that next step, out of the aircraft, that’s a real challenge and to live up to it, is what brings sheer happiness at the end of the day.
 Cheers!

 Take that next step forward, it’s worth a try